-Option to shorten the Devil’s Punch Bowl walk
+Haslemere to Hindhead and Devil’s Punch Bowl walk map

-You can find my more detailed route map for the Devil’s Punch Bowl walk on AllTrails here.
+You can find my more detailed walking route map for Devil’s Punch Bowl on AllTrails here.

-A guide to the circular walk from Haslemere to Hindhead and Devil’s Punch Bowl in the Surrey Hills
+Route Description for the circular walk from Haslemere to Devil’s Punch Bowl

 Out of Haslemere station, take a right to walk along the main road.
 Once through the bridge tunnel, take the first right to start the long walk uphill.